 Who we help: High-growth companies, start-ups, SMEs, subsidiaries and large businesses

 Growth shares are generally most suitable for private companies with high growth and an exit plan.
-They are a good route if your business doesn’t qualify for approved (tax-advantaged) schemes like EMI share options, for example, because you have subsidiaries, or if you want to offer incentives to people who aren’t direct employees such as non-executive directors or consultants.
+They are a good route if your business doesn’t qualify for HMRC tax advantaged) schemes like EMI share options, for example, because the shares you want to issue are in a company that is controlled by another company, you have non-qualifying subsidiaries, or if you want to offer incentives to people who aren’t direct employees such as non-executive directors or consultants.
 As we specialise in high-growth businesses, we’ve already helped many businesses to set up and administer the right share schemes for their long-term objectives.

 Why use Harper James’ growth share scheme solicitors?

-Our growth shares solicitors are all accomplished corporate lawyers who can advise holistically on the choosing the most effective share schemes for your business.
+Our employee incentives solicitors are all accomplished lawyers who can advise holistically on choosing the most effective share schemes for your business.
 Our solicitors have all been recruited from top 100 UK law firms or large international businesses.
-Find out more about our share scheme lawyers here:
+Find out more about our employee incentives lawyers here:

 Abby Watson is a corporate solicitor, specialising in private equity investments, mergers & acquisitions, EMI share schemes, corporate finance and governance and more.View profile